fragaria/karmen/docs/source/installation.rst

 .. code-block:: sh

-   BASE_HOST=<public-ip-address> ./run-karmen.sh
+   ./run-karmen.sh

-``BASE_HOST`` is an address or hostname of the machine where Karmen is running and is used to call the Python backend from the frontend UI.
-You will also use it to access the Javascript frontend from your browser.
-The frontend is run on standard port 80 and the API is accessible on port 8080.
+The browser-accessible frontend is then run on the standard port 80.

-It is possible to modify the default ports with the following environment variables:
+It is possible to modify the port like this:

 .. code-block:: sh

-   BASE_PORT=3777 BASE_API_PORT=3778 BASE_HOST=<public-ip-address> ./run-karmen.sh
+   KARMEN_PORT=3776 ./run-karmen.sh

-This will run the frontend on port 3777 and the API on port 3778.
-You then don't have to worry about the port change during the Karmen update.
+This will run the frontend on port 3776.

+You can access the UI by accessing the public IP address of your machine, or by accessing the ``<hostname>.local`` address which is automatically provided by Raspbian.

   .. note::
-    Although the Raspbian and OctoPi images support `mDNS <https://en.wikipedia.org/wiki/Multicast_DNS>`_, you should set BASE_HOST to the IP address as mDNS might not work on all systems (namely Windows) without prior configuration.
+    Although the Raspbian and OctoPi images provide the ``<hostname>.local`` via `mDNS <https://en.wikipedia.org/wiki/Multicast_DNS>`_, it might not work on some systems (namely Windows) without prior configuration.